-Thomas Jefferson housed one of the most incredible personal libraries in the early Republic, and often wrote about the important role education must play in the U.S.’s free and democratic society.
+Thomas Jefferson housed one of the most incredible personal libraries in the early Republic, and often wrote about the important role education must play in building a free and democratic society.
 His personal library at Monticello would go on to be the seed that bloomed into the new Library of Congress.

 About Endrina Tay:

-Endrina Tay is the Fiske and Marie Kimball Librarian and heads the Jefferson Library at Thomas Jefferson’s Monticello in Charlottesville, Virginia.
-She joined the Foundation in 2002, shortly after graduating with her Master of Science in Library Science from the University of North Carolina at Chapel Hill.
+Endrina Tay is the Fiske and Marie Kimball Librarian at the Jefferson Library at Thomas Jefferson’s Monticello in Charlottesville, Virginia.

 Since 2004, her research has focused on Thomas Jefferson’s libraries and on reconstructing and understanding Jefferson’s reading universe.
 In 2008, she discovered (with Jeremy Dibbell) a previously unidentified Jefferson booklist that documented for the first time the library George Wythe bequeathed to Jefferson in 1806 while Jefferson was president of the United States.
 In 2011, together with Ann Lucas Birle, she located over 80 previously unknown extant volumes from Thomas Jefferson’s library at Washington University in St. Louis.